 Sweater or Fleece Vest and Jacket

-You can ensure you won't get too cold by packing an insulating layer -- a sweater or microfleece vest.
+You can ensure you won't get too cold by packing an insulating layer -- a sweater or a microfleece vest.
 Even in warm climates you may cool off at night or tour though an overly air-conditioned building.
 Your jacket should be at least windproof and water-resistant with a hood.
-I prefer waterproof unless I am going someplace it is guaranteed not to rain.
+I prefer waterproof jackets unless I am going someplace where it is guaranteed not to rain.
 Even then, I've had to run to the store to get a cheap plastic rain poncho when a squall hit.
 Since then, I always pack one, no matter what the climate.

 Underwear and Socks